Ali-Sher12/YT-Shorts-Farm-LINUX-/ReadMe.txt

 SFML version 3.1.0 is required to run.
-More heroes will be added after the rendering pipeline has been implemented.
+Text mode will be added later.